dpella/jsonschema/README.md

 ## License

-Copyright (c) DPella AB.
-All rights reserved.
+Released under the Mozilla Public License 2.0 by DPella AB.
 See `LICENSE` for details.